Cybersquatting: Efforts to curtail cybersquatting in social media

-Twitter
+X

-Twitter's name squatting policy forbids cybersquatting similar to that seen in many domain name disputes, such as "username for sale" accounts: "Attempts to sell or extort other forms of payment in exchange for usernames will result in account suspension."
-Additionally, Twitter has an "Impersonation Policy" that forbids non-parody impersonation.
-An account may be guilty of impersonation if it confuses or misleads others; "accounts with the clear intent to confuse or mislead may be permanently suspended."
-Twitter's standard for defining parody is whether a reasonable person would be aware that the fake profile is a joke.
+X's name squatting policy forbids cybersquatting similar to that seen in many domain name disputes, such as "username for sale" accounts, forbidding "Trading, buying, selling (either through monetary or virtual compensation) or soliciting access of X accounts, including the temporary or permanent transfer or sales of accounts".
+Additionally, X forbids non-parody impersonation.
+An account may be guilty of impersonation if it "impersonate[s] other identities of individuals, groups, or organizations to deceive others".
+X requires parody accounts to be clearly marked in their username or profile and to apply a label indicating as such.

-Soon after the La Russa suit was filed, Twitter took another step to prevent "identity confusion" caused by squatting by unveiling Twitter verification.
+Soon after the La Russa suit was filed, Twitter took another step to prevent "identity confusion" caused by squatting by unveiling user verification.
 Usernames stamped with the "verified account" insignia is intended to indicate that the accounts are real and authentic.

-However, after the acquisition of Twitter by Elon Musk the verification system was changed to make it easier for individuals to get verified through the Twitter Blue program, giving accounts "Profile Labels" instead – identifying ownership information such as whether the account is an individual, business, or a government.
+However, after the acquisition of Twitter by Elon Musk the verification system was changed to make it easier for individuals to get verified through the Twitter Blue (now X Premium) program, giving accounts "Profile Labels" instead – identifying ownership information such as whether the account is an individual, business, or a government.